 Pharmacologic Class: BRAF Inhibitor

 Dabrafenib is used alone or in combination with trametinib to treat melanoma (skin cancer) that has spread or that cannot be removed by surgery.
+It is also used together with trametinib to help prevent melanoma from coming back after surgery.
 It is only used if the melanoma cells have the BRAF V600E or V600K mutations.
-Your doctor will use a special test to look for this mutation.
-Dabrafenib belongs to the group of medicines called antineoplastics (cancer medicines).
+Dabrafenib is also used together with trametinib to treat non-small cell lung cancer (NSCLC) that has spread and anaplastic thyroid cancer (ATC) that has spread and has no satisfactory treatment options.
+It is only used if the NSCLC cells and ATC cells have the BRAF V600E mutation.
+Dabrafenib is also used in combination with trametinib to treat solid tumors that have spread, that cannot be removed by surgery, or that have gotten worse (progressed) and has no satisfactory treatment options.
+It is only used if the solid tumors have the BRAF V600E mutations.
+Your doctor will use a special test to look for these mutations.
+Dabrafenib belongs to the group of medicines, called antineoplastics (cancer medicines).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For dabrafenib, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to dabrafenib or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.